SedenionProj/Voxel-Engine/README.md

-# Voxel-Engine
+# Voxelization
-Programming a new voxel Engine for fun !
+## Programming a new voxel Engine for fun !

 A voxel is a cube (like a pixel for a square !)